zowe/docs-site/docs/user-guide/configure-zos-system.md

 If you have not run `ZWESECUR` and are configuring your z/OS environment manually, the following steps describe how to configure the cross memory server for SAF.

 Activate the FACILITY class, define a `ZWES.IS` profile, and grant READ access to the user ID `ZWESVUSR`.
-This is the user ID that the Zowe started task `ZWESVSTC` runs under.
+This is the user ID that the main Zowe started task runs under.

 To do this, issue the following commands that are also included in the `ZWESECUR` JCL member.
-The commands assume that you run the `ZWESVSTC` under the `ZWESVUSR` user.
+The commands assume that you run the Zowe server under the `ZWESVUSR` user.

 - If you use RACF, issue the following commands: